List of small modular reactor designs: ACP100: China

 In 2021, construction of the ACP100 was started at the Changjiang Nuclear Power Plant site in Hainan province.
 Previously, in July 2019 CNNC announced it would start building a demonstration ACP100 SMR by the end of the year.
 Design of the ACP100 started in 2010 and it became the first SMR project of its kind to be approved by the International Atomic Energy Agency in 2016.
 It is a fully integrated reactor module with an internal coolant system, with a two-year refuelling interval, producing 385 MWt and about 125 MWe.
 The 125 MWe pressurised water reactor (PWR) is also referred to as the Linglong One and is designed for multiple purposes including electricity production, heating, steam production or seawater desalination.

 ARC-100: US/Japan

 The ARC-100 is a 100 MWe sodium cooled, fast-flux, pool-type reactor with metallic fuel based on the 30-year successful operation of the Experimental Breeder Reactor II in Idaho.
-ARC Nuclear is developing this reactor in Canada, in partnership with GE Hitachi Nuclear Energy, with the intent of complementing existing CANDU facilities.
+ARC Nuclear is developing this reactor in Canada, in partnership with GE Vernova Hitachi Nuclear Energy, with the intent of complementing existing CANDU facilities.

 Bharat Small Reactor: India

-India announced in 2024 their intention to develop an SMR design called the Bharat Small Reactor.
+India announced in 2024 their intention to develop an SMR design called the Bharat Small Modular Reactor.